 Coverage and Data Speeds

-While data speeds and costs in Liberia are impressive, the same cannot be said of coverage.
-Travel outside Monrovia often entails spotty signal, but you can still get decent service even in the smaller cities.
+While data speeds on Lonestar’s network are quite good, the same cannot be said of coverage.
+Travel outside Monrovia often entails spotty signal, but you can still get decent service in the smaller cities.

 In Robertsport, which is a popular weekend getaway destination, I had HSPA+ coverage with LoneStar.
 Likewise, in Gbanga, my connection was strong.

-When travelling between cities, however, my connection was limited or nonexistent.
-If you are planning to stay in a rural area for any significant duration, plan ahead and be aware your Internet connectivity may be significantly curtailed.
+When traveling between cities, however, my connection was limited or nonexistent.
+If you are planning to stay in a rural area for any significant duration, plan ahead and be aware your internet connectivity may be significantly curtailed.

 Check out our guides to buying SIM cards in many other countries here.